Dispatching to Parallel Servers: Solutions of Poisson's Equation for First-Policy Improvement: Discussion

 \section{Discussion}

+Integral transformations of the Poisson equation $\altgenericfunction = P\altgenericfunction + \genericfunction$ have the quality of simplifying the analysis, as they provide a principled framework for the systematic derivation of solutions.
+Although it is known that the candidate functions for closed-form solutions form a dense set where any~$\genericfunction$ can be approximated with arbitrary precision, one should be cautious that a convergent series for~$\genericfunction$ does not always produce a convergent series for~$\altgenericfunction$; Taylor series of~$\genericfunction$, in particular, are subject to tail effects and most likely to diverge after $\measureXfunction{\Wt}$-integration with respect to the stationary probability measure of the waiting times.

+In the context of \acl{FPI}, such tail effects can be avoided by considering approximations of~$\genericfunction$ on finite supports---preferably trigonometric sums, which for Lipschitz-continuous~$\genericfunction$ achieve the convergence rate~$\magnitude{\taufunction/\order}$ in the number~$\order$ of approximation terms, improvable to $\magnitude{{\taufunction}/[(\order-k)\order^{k}]}$ if~$\genericfunction$ is $k$-times continuously differentiable---, while using tractable bounds for the larger backlog values.
+The availability of closed forms for bounding intervals of this type with a diversity of service time distribution models gives the green light to a systematized implementation of the \ac{FPI} step.

+We believe that the techniques developed in this study, combined with well-chosen supervised learning methods, make it possible, in large multiple-server systems, to devise efficient online algorithms for learning \ac{FPI} policies gradually, as the incoming jobs are dispatched and the (possibly high-dimensional) state space is visited.
+The design and assessement of \ac{FPI} dispatching policies in such systems is left to future work.

-The power series approximations of the value function derived from Taylor series expansions of the cost function are only expected to converge for a narrow range of cost functions, namely entire functions with asymptotic rates of growth less than the exponential type~$\modulus{\dominantpoleX{\Wt}}$, which is the asymptotic decreasing rate of the limiting distribution of the waiting times in the queue.
-In Example~\ref{example:piecewiseanalyticexp} we saw that this restriction could be bypassed for any analytic cost function by confining the Taylor series expansions to one interval of finite length (or to a finite union of such intervals).
-All the same, devising in this fashion unequivoqual dispatching policies with arbitrary precision is in general impossible because the maximum interval length is bounded by the radius of convergence of the Taylor series of the cost function.
+\obsolete{ In the M/G/1 queue, value functions derived from Taylor series expansions of the cost function are only expected to converge for a narrow range of cost functions, namely, entire functions with asymptotic rates of growth less than the exponential type~$\modulus{\dominantpoleX{\Wt}}$, corresponding to the asymptotic decreasing rate of the limiting distribution of the waiting times in the queue.
+Tail effects of the waiting time distribution can be avoided by instead considering function approximations on finite intervals~$[0,\taufunction]$, while using tractable bounds for the large-backlog section of the cost function.
+The availability of closed-form expressions to bounding intervals of this type for a diversity of service time distribution models gives the green light to a systematic implementation of \acf{FPI} in the context of multiple-server dispatching.